-B. To the extent that the Registrant provides investment management services to its clients, the transactions for each client account generally will be effected independently, unless the Registrant decides to purchase or sell the same securities for several clients at approximately the same time.
-The Registrant may (but is not obligated to) combine or "bunch" such orders to seek best execution, to negotiate more favorable commission rates or to allocate equitably among the Registrant's clients differences in prices and commissions or other transaction costs that might have been obtained had such orders been placed independently.
+To the extent that the Registrant provides investment management services to its clients, the transactions for each client account are effected independently.
+The Registrant will aggregate trades where possible and when advantageous to clients.
+Aggregating trades permits the purchase or sell of the same securities for multiple clients at the same time at the same brokerage firm.
+Aggregating trades allows he Registrant to equitably allocate trades among you and other clients the prices, commissions and any other transaction costs that may not have been obtained had such orders been placed independently.
 Under this procedure, transactions will be averaged as to price and will be allocated among clients in proportion to the purchase and sale orders placed for each client account on any given day.
-The Registrant shall not receive any additional compensation or remuneration as a result of such aggregation.
+The Registrant does not receive any additional compensation or remuneration as a result of such aggregation.